 No. The 8227L is a very slow processor by modern standards and uses.

-No, you can not add more RAM to an android head unit.
+No, you can not add more RAM to an Android head unit.

-How is it sill so popular?
+How is it still so popular?

 Specifications of the 8227L Processor

-8227L SoC has an operating speed of up to 1.3GHz
+8227L SoC has an operating speed of up to 1.3 GHz

-A multi-standard video-accelerator is included in the chip to assist 2D and video playback along with the ARM NEON multimedia processing engine with SIMD (Single Instruction, Multiple Data, parallel processing commands) and VFP (Floating Point co-processor) all help bring out the most performance from the 4 1.3Ghz cores.
+A multi-standard video-accelerator is included in the chip to assist 2D and video playback along with the ARM NEON multimedia processing engine with SIMD (Single Instruction, Multiple Data, parallel processing commands) and VFP (Floating Point co-processor) all help bring out the highest performance from the four 1.3 GHz cores.

-Early 8227L based boards and the real bargain basement android headunits of today may only be fitted with 1Gb RAM chip.
-This is a cost saving too far now that RAM price is low.
-The 1Gb RAM was often faked to show 2Gb RAM.
-This was to mislead the buyer and ensure obsolete stock was moved to the unsuspecting customers.
+Early 8227L-based boards and today’s absolute bargain basement Android headunits may only be fitted with a 1 GB RAM chip, and this is a cost-saving too far now that the RAM price is low.
+The 1 GB RAM was often faked to show 2 GB RAM, and this was to mislead the buyer and ensure obsolete stock was moved to unsuspecting customers.

 Screen Output and Graphics

-Support for CVBS_IN and CVBS_OUT
+- Support for CVBS_IN and CVBS_OUT

-OpenGL ES1.1/2.0 and Mali 450 Quad Core
+- OpenGL ES1.1/2.0 and Mali 450 Quad Core

-OpenVG 1.1 vector graphic accelerator
+- OpenVG 1.1 vector graphic accelerator